THE VITTORIA & DISTRICT FOUNDATION

 2010 at the Vittoria & District Community Centre.

-at the Vittoria Town Hall, in partnership with several local organizations and
+the Vittoria Town Hall, in partnership with several

 • Fulfilled a pledge of $5,000 to the Norfolk County Youth Soccer Development